YuukanOO/uniformcss.com/docs/theming/gradients.md

 ---

-## Adding Gradients
+## Default Gradients

-You can add your own gradient by adding key value pairs to the the `gradients` setting in your theme configuration.
-The following gradients are built-in.
+The following default gradient configurations are applied.
+To see a more visual reference of all the gradients, visit [Cheatsheet](/cheatsheet).

 ```scss
 @use "uniform" as * with (